-3. Delayed Acknowledgement/Data: After timeout on sender side, a long delayed acknowledgement might be wrongly considered as acknowledgement of some other recent packet.
+3. Delayed Acknowledgement/Data: After a timeout on the sender side, a long-delayed acknowledgement might be wrongly considered as acknowledgement of some other recent packet.

-Above 3 problems are resolved by Stop and Wait ARQ (Automatic Repeat Request) that does both error control and flow control.
+The above 3 problems are resolved by Stop and Wait for ARQ (Automatic Repeat Request) that does both error control and flow control.

 3. Delayed Acknowledgement:

-This is resolved by introducing sequence number for acknowledgement also.
+This is resolved by introducing sequence numbers for acknowledgement also.

 1) Sender A sends a data frame or packet with sequence number 0.

-2) Receiver B, after receiving data frame, sends and acknowledgement with sequence number 1 (sequence number of next expected data frame or packet)
+2) Receiver B, after receiving the data frame, sends an acknowledgement with sequence number 1 (the sequence number of the next expected data frame or packet)

-There is only one bit sequence number that implies that both sender and receiver have buffer for one frame or packet only.
+There is only a one-bit sequence number that implies that both sender and receiver have a buffer for one frame or packet only.

 Characteristics of Stop and Wait ARQ:

-- It uses link between sender and receiver as half duplex link
+- It uses a link between sender and receiver as a half-duplex link

 - Throughput = 1 Data packet/frame per RTT

-- If Bandwidth*Delay product is very high, then stop and wait protocol is not so useful.
+- If the Bandwidth*Delay product is very high, then they stop and wait for protocol if it is not so useful.
 The sender has to keep waiting for acknowledgements before sending the processed next packet.

-- It is an example for “Closed Loop OR connection oriented “ protocols
+- It is an example of “Closed Loop OR connection-oriented “ protocols

-- It is an special category of SWP where its window size is 1
+- It is a special category of SWP where its window size is 1

-- Irrespective of number of packets sender is having stop and wait protocol requires only 2 sequence numbers 0 and 1
+- Irrespective of the number of packets sender is having stop and wait for protocol requires only 2 sequence numbers 0 and 1

-The Stop and Wait ARQ solves main three problems, but may cause big performance issues as sender always waits for acknowledgement even if it has next packet ready to send.
-Consider a situation where you have a high bandwidth connection and propagation delay is also high (you are connected to some server in some other country though a high speed connection).
-To solve this problem, we can send more than one packet at a time with a larger sequence numbers.
-We will be discussing these protocols in next articles.
+The Stop and Wait ARQ solves the main three problems but may cause big performance issues as the sender always waits for acknowledgement even if it has the next packet ready to send.
+Consider a situation where you have a high bandwidth connection and propagation delay is also high (you are connected to some server in some other country through a high-speed connection).
+To solve this problem, we can send more than one packet at a time with a larger sequence number.
+We will be discussing these protocols in the next articles.

-So Stop and Wait ARQ may work fine where propagation delay is very less for example LAN connections, but performs badly for distant connections like satellite connection.
+So Stop and Wait ARQ may work fine where propagation delay is very less for example LAN connections but performs badly for distant connections like satellite connections.